simalicrum/nyt-clone/README.md

 # nyt-clone

-A clone of a New York Times Article in plain HTML, CSS and a bit of JS.
+A clone of a New York Times Article in plain HTML and CSS.

 Live server: [https://simalicrum.github.io/nyt-clone/](https://simalicrum.github.io/nyt-clone/)